Fred Bendheim: “Heaven and Earth”

-Fred Bendheim was born in Phoenix, Arizona in 1956 and has lived and worked in Brooklyn, NY since 1984.
-As a teenager, he apprenticed with pioneer surrealist painter Philip Curtis.
-Fred has had numerous one-person shows and his works are in collections world-wide including: The Museum of Arts & Design, NY; The San Francisco Museum of Modern Art; The Montclair Art Museum, The National Gallery of Costa Rica; The Instituto Veneto di Scienze, Lettere ed Arti, Venice, Italy; The Scottsdale Museum of Contemporary Art, The Plotkin Museum, The Brooklyn Public Library, NY; Denise Bibro Fine Art, NY; Jason McCoy Gallery, Bradley International Airport, Los Angeles, CA; The Mayo Center for Humanities, Scottsdale, AZ.
-Commissions include fountain/sculpture for Frank Lloyd Wright’s San-Marcos-In-The- Desert and Pottery House, Neiman-Marcus, and pieces created for the Waldorf- Astoria Hotel, Ritz-Carlton Hotel and The Mandarin Hotel.
-He has written articles about art for the British journal The Lancet, and he is on the faculty at the Art Students League and The College of Mt.
+Fred Bendheim has had numerous one-person shows and his works are in collections world-wide including: The Museum of Arts & Design, NY; The San Francisco Museum of Modern Art; The Montclair Art Museum, The National Gallery of Costa Rica; The Instituto Veneto di Scienze, Lettere ed Arti, Venice, Italy; The Scottsdale Museum of Contemporary Art, The Plotkin Museum, The Brooklyn Public Library, NY; Denise Bibro Fine Art, NY; Jason McCoy Gallery, Bradley International Airport, Los Angeles, CA; The Mayo Center for Humanities, Scottsdale, AZ.
+His commissions include fountain-sculptures for Frank Lloyd Wright buildings and paintings for the Waldorf Astoria Hotel, among others.
+His past art has taken the form of large room-sized installations, outdoor billboards with children's art, sculptures, and fountains made with many materials, as well as mural-sized drawings.
+He has written articles about art for the British journal The Lancet, and has taught at the Art Students League and The College of Mt.
 Saint Vincent in New York City.
-“Nocturns” is one of three exhibitions of Bendheim’s work that is currently on display in New York City.